Image by Open-Air Museum of Old Japanese Farmhouses, Osaka, by Carrie Kellenberger SA

 Easier than a trip to the countryside is a visit to this collection of traditional Japanese country houses, transported here and painstakingly reconstructed.
 Most striking is the giant gasshō-zukuri (steeply slanting thatched-roof) farmhouse from Gifu Prefecture, and a thatched-wall farmhouse from Nagano, which looks to be wearing a shaggy coat.
 Many of the houses, which you can enter, have displays inside on traditional rural life.
 The whole place comes alive with fiery red maple leaves during November.

+The 14th-century teahouse here holds a tea ceremony on the 1st and 3rd Saturday of the month.
 Take the Kita-Osaka Kyūko line (an extension north from the Midō-suji subway line; ¥90 surcharge) to Ryokuchi-kōen Station.
 From the west exit, go straight (past McDonald's), follow the road down to Hattori Ryokuchi Park (服部緑地公園), and walk through the park to the museum.